WCI AP Program

 - Displays consistent personal initiative

-- Possesses curiosity about the subject of study
+- Has a passion and curiosity for the subject of study

 - Demonstrates an intellectual curiosity over a broad range of interests

 - Demonstrates superior academic potential and displays academic excellence in the chosen subject area (achieves over 85%)